flexera-public/policy_engine_training/09_debugging/README.md

 There are of course many more errors and problems that can occur, and in more complex policy templates, diagnosis may be more involved, but the basic process is always the same.

 That's it for Lesson 09.

-**WORK IN PROGRESS.
-STAY TUNED FOR MORE LESSONS.**
+Please move on to [Lesson 10](https://github.com/flexera-public/policy_engine_training/blob/main/10_request_scripts/README.md), where we will go over some common pitfalls of policy template development and how to debug a broken policy template.